muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/RIP_SlideDeck_2015Dec14.md

 ## Why FSL (other choices: AFNI/SPM)?

 - Command-line based - no GUI needed
-- Actively developed (first release in 2000)
+- Actively developed (first release in 2000) (Jenkinson, Beckmann, Behrens, et al., 2012)
-- Popular: 13.9% of published neuroimaging studies (mainly fMRI) used FSL (Carp, 2012).
+- Popular: 13.9% of published neuroimaging studies used FSL (Carp, 2012).
 - **Previous experience with the software**
 - Open source and free (for academics)
 - Community-standard methods/tools